MugenMicko/voron/V0/RunoutUnklicky/README.md

 The Runout UnKlicky Sensor is a filament runout sensor that can be used to pause a print if printing filament breaks, runs out or otherwise is no longer present in the sensor.

-The design uses magnets as the switch, making it easy to cheap source BOM components.
+The design uses magnets as the switch, making it easy and cheap to source BOM components.

 ![design](images/design.png)